 A busy day starts with boarders ready for breakfast in the Great Chamber by 7:30am.
 By 8:00am, day children are starting to arrive at school and at 8:15am all children are registered in tutor groups.

 At morning registration messages are given to the children about the day ahead and in turn, form tutors might well have had emails from parents, or the boarding staff, about children’s particular needs and concerns, which can be addressed during this time.
 On certain days we hold whole school assemblies, whilst on other mornings children will have a form period, instrumental lesson or prayers in the Chapel.

-On Sunday, breakfast is at 8.30am and children go to Mass at 9:45am.
+On Sunday, breakfast is at 8.30am and children go to Mass in the Abbey Church at 10.00am.

 Formal timetabled lessons start at 8:40am and the day is configured, so that there are good breaks for the children and also time given over to moving briskly from one lesson to the next.
 There are two lessons between 8:40am and 10:20am, then a 20 minute break with all children being offered a drink and snack which includes milk, fruit and a biscuit.
 Lessons 3 and 4 take place between 10:50am and 12:35pm.

 The lunch break is long but broken into two parts, so that children have time to share a meal in the Great Chamber along with teachers and their friends; time to attend clubs, perhaps practise a musical instrument; attend to some unfinished work, or play in the wonderful Yorkshire countryside.
 Afternoon lessons begin again at 1:45pm